LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 The Monte Carlo simulations hold up well.
 The MC 10,000 curve is almost indistinguishable from the theoretical curve.

 But how does one calculate the theoretical curve?
-It is easiest to start with a simpler, very specific problem.
+Let's start with a simpler, very specific problem.
 What if I want to select 30 friends of which none share birthdays, but 12 share birthdays with one other friend (not in the 30), and 2 share with two other friends each, and 1 is one of the 7 that share a birthday on the same day?
 (This is the simpler problem.)
 - There are $\binom{374}{30}$ ways in total to choose 30 people.
 - From the $n_2=73$ pairs, I want to select 10 pairs $\binom{73}{10}$, 1 of 2 from each pair $\binom{2}{1}^{10}$.